NBA trade rumors: Latest news on deals, contracts

 Check back for updates as the trade deadline approaches.

-• The New Orleans Pelicans and Philadelphia 76ers are in trade talks about center Jahlil Okafor.
-(Sam Amick, USA Today)

-• The Minnesota Timberwolves will sign Lance Stephenson to a 10-day contract.
-(Shams Charania, The Vertical)
+• The Minnesota Timberwolves signed Lance Stephenson to a 10-day contract.
+Stephenson last played for the New Orleans Pelicans.
+(Team announcement)

-• The Cleveland Cavaliers are not planning on trading forward Kevin Love, with LeBron James calling the rumors "trash" (ESPN)

-• DeMarcus Cousins won't be involved in any trades, Sacramento Kings general manager Vlade Divac said.
-(Marc Stein, ESPN)
+• The Atlanta Hawks signed guard/forward Lamar Patterson to a second 10-day contract (Chris Vivlamore, Atlanta Journal-Constitution)

+• Bulls general manager Gar Forman and executive vice president John Paxton's jobs in Chicago are safe, even if the Bulls miss the playoffs.
+(K.C.
+Johnson, Chicago Tribune)